Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 ![LifeStyle success page image](assets/readme/brands_page.png)

-* Display different brands in the website.
+* Display all the brands fom the products available in the website.

 ### Accounts Pages